How to connect an iPad to an OEM or aftermarket car stereo head unit

 USB input and Bluetooth are the two most common ways to connect an iPad to an OEM or aftermarket car stereo head unit.
-I personally chose the Sony RSX-GS9 because it has a rear USB input that supplies enough wattage to keep my 12.9" iPad Pro charged and has the flexibility to support further upgrades.
+I personally chose the Sony RSX-GS9 for my Ford F150 system because it has a rear USB input that supplies enough wattage to keep my 12.9" iPad Pro charged, has the flexibility to support further upgrades and supports Hi Res audio from the iPad.

 The RSX-GS9 lives behind my iPad dash panel and is operated by my OEM steering wheel controls by way of a PAC Steering wheel control adaptor.
 Steering wheel control interface lookup